 Credits : After wishing for

-, a chicken, the town back to normal, and everyone in the town being just like Fargus; it's time to play the longest level of the game : the credits.
+one million wishes, a chicken, the town back to normal, and everyone in the town being just like Fargus; it's time to play the longest level of the game : the credits.
 In fact, it's basically try to conserve the 15000 velocity you get between each sections, since the "normal" velocity of the sections is 10000 (or sometimes lower).

 - Have less trust in the speed value (0x00093124) since it is not always accurate.
 If you are on a moving platform and you are not moving, your speed will be 0 instead of the one of the platform.
 If you are climb down a 45° slope, your speed will be 15360 instead of 7680.